ANCAD Annual Report 2026

 Strengthening communities initiatives

 ANCAD played a supporting role in amplifying regional community voices through organising two community hui, working with collaborative partners Catalyse and Community Waitakere.
+These sessions focused on storytelling for impact and influence and were free to attend for community and NFP groups across Auckland.

 Annual Plan consultation